Skip to main content

 Union types

-Union types allow multiple possible types.
-They are typically handled with match by type:
+Union types allow a value to have multiple possible types.
+Typically, you handle them using match by type:

 fun processValue(value: int | slice) {